celery/cyme/docs/introduction.rst

 The supervisor wakes up at intervals to monitor for changes in the model.
-It can also be requested to perform specific operations, e.g. restart a node, add queues to node, and these operations can be either async or sync.
+It can also be requested to perform specific operations, e.g. restart an instance, add queues to instance, and these operations can be either async or sync.

 It is responsible for: